mcguinlu/thesis/viva-prep/questions.md

     * Utilising existing evidence is a great money-saver, both in terms of making use of previously-funded work and by ensuring that future work actually addresses research gaps rather than re-hashing existing work.

-* What motivated and inspired you to carry out this research?
+* **What motivated and inspired you to carry out this research?**

     * Interesting cross-section between two methods .
 I firmly believe that , and dementia, as an underfunded but incredibly important

-* What are the main issues and debates in this subject area?
+* **What are the main issues and debates in this subject area?**

     * Validity of combining across data sources

     * Validity/purity of dementia diagnoses, particularly artributed to sub-type (Carol - EHR code list validation study)

-* Which of these does your research address?
+* **Which of these does your research address?**

-* Why is the problem you have tackled worth tackling?
+* **Why is the problem you have tackled worth tackling?**

     * Important to ensure that obs evidence can be used.

-* Who has had the strongest influence in the development of your subject area in theory and practice?
+* **Who has had the strongest influence in the development of your subject area in theory and practice?**

-* Which are the three most important papers that relate to your thesis?
+* **Which are the three most important papers that relate to your thesis?**

-Bias adjustment, Turner et al. With out, there would be no Chapter 7
+    * Bias adjustment, Turner et al. With out, there would be no Chapter 7

-* What published work is closest to yours?
-How is your work different?
+* **What published work is closest to yours?
+How is your work different?**

 <!-- TODO Need to read-up on history of bias adjustment and how I could have approached it differently -->

-Previous work is based on Turner's paper.
+* Previous work is based on Turner's paper.
 The key difference is that that paper used expert elictation with knowledge of the results to specify the level of bias adjustment.

-* What do you know about the history of [insert something relevant]?
+* **What do you know about the history of [insert something relevant]?**

-* How does your work relate to [insert something relevant]?
+* **How does your work relate to [insert something relevant]?**

-* What are the most recent major developments in your area?
+* **What are the most recent major developments in your area?**

+    * For preprint searching, the indexing of preprint servers by recognised databases.

+    * For systematic reviews -

+    * For triangulation -

-* How did your research questions emerge?
+* **How did your research questions emerge?**